Clip path

 Employment agreements in Costa Rica can also be verbal in the following instances.

-• The work is related to crops and livestock and does not involve any industrial operations done in the field.
+• The work relates to crops and livestock and does not involve any industrial operations in the field.

 • Domestic services